 If you're the woman who is trying to conceive though, it's not just your mom's genetics that matter.
 You can inherit the trait from your father.
 Your partner's sperm may having nothing to do with it, but your father's DNA does, according to Science Mag.

 The science of twins is something that was fairly unknown for a long time.
 Until scientists really became interested in the ins-and-outs of inherited traits and what that might mean for pregnancies, we all just sort of guessed at it.
 Personally, I'm glad I'm having my children in the epoch of ultrasounds and advanced testing.
-Can you imagine just 70 or so years ago, going in to deliver your child, pushing that baby out, only to be surprised that a second one is lined up on the vagina highway ready to go?
+Can you imagine just 70 or so years ago, going in to deliver your child, pushing that baby out, only to be surprised that a second one is lined up ready to go?
 Talk about a shock.
 (I hope you knitted enough booties, Grandma.)

 According to Columbia University's Go Ask Alice, "There are certain genes involved in ovulation that induce hyper-ovulation, or the release of multiple eggs.
 If you have these genes, your chances of fertilizing two different eggs by two different sperm increases, resulting in fraternal twinning."
 Basically, your ovaries are winning at twinning.